 How to wash a reusable face mask

-Many of us will be becoming more used to wearing face coverings as they are compulsory in shops, supermarkets and other places across the country.
-As well as while you’re travelling on public transport.
+Many of us are used to wearing face coverings as they're recommended in crowded areas such as while you’re travelling on public transport and other places across the country.
 We're here to help if you have questions on how to care for your face masks and coverings.

 How do I clean face masks and coverings at home?